 Camp Director, Founder

 Steve started this unique camp in 1994 and has been the camp organizer and director since the inception.
 Steve is a graduate of Aloha High School and has a business degree from the (Harvard of the North) University of Alaska in Anchorage.
 He attended Idaho State University for 3 years, where he played basketball and received All Big Sky honors before transferring to the University of Alaska.
 There, he earned his degree and finished up his collegiate basketball career.
 Upon graduation, he enjoyed a short professional basketball career with stints in Europe and in the US.
 Steve is married to Lisa and they have 4 children: Hayes, Hannah, Hailey, and Halle.
 He is self-employed and the owner of Waterhouse Motors, a full service auto dealership.
 He is also the basketball director at Sunset Athletic Club where he runs the basketball academy training athletes of all ages.
-He runs and annual basketball camp in Puerto Vallarta Mexico for College and pro basketball players.
+He runs and annual basketball camp in Puerto Vallarta Mexico for College and pro basketball players and is also the director of the USA International Basketball Exchange bringing basketball players from around the world to train in Beaverton Oregon.